Pistonite/celer/docs/src/plugin/getting-started.md

-# Getting Started
+# Getting Started with Plugins
 :::info
 The plugin system is currently unstable.
 :::
 The principle of the plugin system is to separate core Celer functionalities from additional (and mostly optional) functionalities.
+This way, the Celer Compiler can stay as stable as possible, while allowing the communities to add features as they wish.

+Plugins are meant to be easy to use by both routers and viewers of the routes.
+Routers define plugins in the routes to augment the compiler, and viewers can use plugins to personalize their view of the document (See [here](./settings.md) for more info)

+## Concept
 A plugin in Celer is a piece of program that runs as part of the compiler.
-The process goes as the following:
+The (simplified) process goes as the following:

 1. The compiler parses the income files and celer-specific syntax like presets
 2. The compiler hands the compiled document to a plugin